-Column Radiators as the name suggests are constructed using metal columns and these radiators provide a traditional look but with modern efficiency.
+As the name suggests are constructed using metal columns and these radiators provide a traditional look but with modern efficiency.
 These radiators come in a range of different shapes, colours and sizes and provide excellent heat output.
-Generally speaking individuals looking for more more design-orientated look to their radiators tend to prefer this style of radiator.
+Individuals looking for more design-orientated look to their radiators tend to prefer this style of radiator.
 These radiators are available in both double and triple column designs.

 Learn about the different types of column radiators that we stock at Mr Central Heating.

 These are very common radiators and are fitted into a lot of homes in the UK.
 These radiators use fins to help transfer the heat to the room.
 These are smaller in size than column radiators but are also available in a lot of different shapes and sizes, along with falling into two distinct types, single panel and double panel radiators.
 As you might imagine a double panel radiator will provide more heat, at the expense of its size.
 Double panel radiators take up more room than a single panel radiator.
 These radiators are typically available in white only.

 If you're interested in buying a compact radiator we have a large selection for you to pick from.

 These radiators have the lowest depth profile of all the radiators so are great at fitting in to a small or strange space.
 These radiators are available in a range of different sizes, such as vertical radiators and the more traditional horizontal design.
 We supply a range of 'wet' flat panel radiators, which means that they can be connected to a traditional central heating system just like a column radiator or compact radiator.
 A 'wet' radiator is one that uses hot water for heat.
 Often, when flat panel radiators are mentioned these can refer to electric powered radiators that are used in situations where rooms or entire buildings do not have a traditional wet central heating system installed.
 This can be quite common in flats, where space is at a premium.

 Explore our wide range of flat panel radiators.